codingchili/kibana-mithril/README.md

   - See: [Argon2](https://password-hashing.net/)

 ##### Troubleshooting
 If the Kibana instance is already running it may be set to reload all plugins on change, if not then try restarting the instance.
-The authentication plugin is tested working with Kibana version 5.6.2.
+The authentication plugin is tested working with Kibana version 6.3.2.

 If you have issues installing the plugin,
 - make sure that the version in package.json is matching your kibana version.
-- make sure to build with --arch=ia32 as kibana ships with a bundled x86 nodejs for windows.
+- make sure that the native modules are compiled with the same arch as kibanas bundled node.

 ##### Known issues
 Multi-user capabilities is not completed, all authenticated users share the same indice and dashboards.
 No plans on implementing this for now.

+A warning appears on startup stating that the N-API is experimental.